 It was I who beckoned to them

 Not the other way.

 In my anticipation, I thought I heard

-A branch sway, saying
+A branch sway, saying,

-Certain a gesture for me to stay
+Certain it was a gesture for me to stay

 Incense of Red Wood millennia

 From the family below

 Crystallized fecundity, Mother Earth

 I felt like we were one, in the beginning